Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+### R1D17
+More Treehouse.
+Finishing the Ruby loops tutorial.

 ### R1D16
 I quite impressed with Treehouse tutorials.
 I built a grocery list program, using .push to put a hash into an array.